TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Index.rst

    You are welcome to help in improving this guide.
 Just click on "Edit me on GitHub" on the top right to submit your change request.

-   You can find out more about how to do this and how to contact the Documentation Team in :ref:`contribute`.
+   You can find out more about how to do this in :ref:`h2document:docs-contribute`.

    :ref:`linktargets` | `GitHub repository <https://github.com/TYPO3-Documentation/ContributionWorkflowGuide/>`__
    | `Issues <https://github.com/TYPO3-Documentation/ContributionWorkflowGuide/issues>`__